aswamina/ng-bookstore-sample/README.md

 deactivate

 #Features of the program
--Browse the list of books
+- Browse the list of books
--Click on the Description tab to view the description -Click on the Author tab to view the author
+- Click on the Description tab to view the description
+- Click on the Author tab to view the author
--Click on the Reviews tab to see the reviews for the book.
-You can also submit a review for the book here -Invalid email addresses are validated with Red colored background
+- Click on the Reviews tab to see the reviews for the book.
+You can also submit a review for the book here
+- Invalid email addresses are validated with Red colored background